wandyezj/wandyezj.github.io/docs/_posts/2022-12-22-repository-basics.md

 - [NPM](https://en.wikipedia.org/wiki/Npm_(software))
 - [NuGet](https://en.wikipedia.org/wiki/NuGet)

-The alternative of a package system is to copy and paste code between repositories.
+The alternative of a package system is to copy and paste code between repositories or GitHub submodules.

 ### Test